Yoonil Auh: Music background

 In addition to his academic career, Auh has been an active violinist, conductor, composer and author of music books.
 He received musical training from the Juilliard School under Dorothy DeLay for fourteen years.
 As a concert violinist, he has performed at American concert venues including Avery Fisher Hall, Alice Tully Hall in the Lincoln Center, and Carnegie Hall, where he gave his New York debut at the age of sixteen.
 He is also the founder of the International Web Concert Hall (IWCH) competition, which was launched in 1998 and continued until 2012.
 IWCH was the first of its kind in classical music to hold such events at a global level.
 The IWCH was reviewed in The New York Times He is actively involved in promoting community development via performing arts education at both a local and global level.
 At the global level, he has presented on the topics of performing arts education, community development through arts, lifelong learning, and online learning Paraguay apunta a mejorar la educación con ayuda de la tecnología.
 He is also an author of Harmony Nation Education System sponsored by Kyobo Life and Music for One Foundation.
 The Harmony Nation program and related activity has been sponsored by KOICA since 2013 and has been utilized for promoting education for development in South Korea, Myanmar, Tanzania, Cambodia, Panama, and Costa Rica.
-From 2012–2015, Auh served as a faculty member in the Global Leaders program at YOA Orchestra of the Americas an organization based in Washington, D.C.
+From 2012 to 2015, Auh served as a faculty member in the Global Leaders program at YOA Orchestra of the Americas an organization based in Washington, D.C.